 Other Types Of Business Licenses, Including LLCs; Offer Much More Protection And Security.
 You can discuss this with a CPA or a Business Lawyer.

-{First_Name}!
+There Aren’t Exclusive Rights To Your Business Name {First_Name}!

 Once Registered; Your DBA Will Typically Be Unique To Your Brand, But Only In Your State.
 Other Companies in other States can adopt the same Trade Name if they choose.